WICG/capability-delegation/README.md

   delegation in response to a click in the top frame to be able to initiate a payment processing.

+- A web service that does not care about user location except for a "branch locator" functionality provided by a third-party map-provider app can delegate its own location access capability to the map `iframe` in a temporary manner right after the "branch locator" button is clicked.

+- An authentication provider may wish to show a popup to complete the authentication flow before returning a token to the host site.

 - A website may want a third-party chat app in an `iframe` to be able to vibrate the phone on message receipt, even when the user is not active in the `iframe`.

-- A web service that does not care about user location except for a "branch locator" functionality provided by a third-party map-provider app can delegate its own location access capability to the map `iframe` in a temporary manner.

-- An authentication provider may wish to show a popup to complete the authentication flow before returning a token to the host site.

 ## Proposal: Transient Capability Delegation